 Sign up here to receive periodic updates on the reservation system.

-PUBLIC MEETING: Please join us on Tuesday, November 28, 2017 for a public meeting to discuss the Muir Woods Parking and Shuttle Reservation System.
-More information can be found here.
+PUBLIC MEETING: Apublic meeting was held on November 28, 2017 to discuss the Muir Woods Parking and Shuttle Reservation System.
+A recording of the meeting and more information can be foundhere.

 PRESS RELEASE (11/16/17): Click here to read our latest press release, "Muir Woods Parking and Shuttle Reservations Launch January 16, 2018."